egorxe/ophelia_fpga_openmpw/README.md

 ## Project implementation

-Project is implemented for Skywater 130nm ASIC technology using OpenLane open source flow.
+Project is implemented for GlobalFoundries 180nm ASIC technology using OpenLane open source flow.
 Synthesis is done in two steps: first Yosys+GHDL are used for VHDL to Verilog translation, and then resulting Verilog source is synthesized by Yosys inside OpenLane flow.

 ## FPGA flow